Skip to content Skip to navigation menu

 2018-Wickes-How-To-Fit-Door-Locks-Security-Bolt-7.jpg

-Place the bolts into position, then put the keys through the new keyholes to check they line up and turn smoothly.
+Place the door bolts into position, then put the keys through the new keyholes to check they line up and turn smoothly.

 2018-Wickes-How-To-Fit-Door-Locks-Security-Bolt-9.jpg